Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Finite-time expansion rates in stochastic flows

-In this section, we introduce a new probabilistic measure of nonlinear expansion in stochastic flows based on a class of so-called $\varphi$-divergences.
-This approach allows to consider finite-time expansion rates for both deterministic and stochastic flows in a unified framework, and without the need for the linearisation of the underlying dynamics.
-This abstract approach is desirable from the point of view of information-theoretic considerations discussed in the subsequent sections and in the follow-up work on Lagrangian uncertainty quantification \cite{branuda18}.
+The new probabilistic measure of nonlinear expansion in stochastic flows is based on what we term $\varphi$-divergence rates ($\varphi$-DR).
+This approach allows to consider finite-time expansion rates for both deterministic and stochastic flows in a unified framework without the need for linearisation of the underlying dynamics.
+Moreover, this framework is amenable to systematic extensions to flows on non-Euclidean manifolds which is a subject of ongoing work.
+This probabilistic/information-theoretic approach is well-suited for deriving bounds in the Lagrangian Uncertainty Quantification (LUQ) \cite{branuda_luq}.
+In addition, some specific connections of the $\varphi$-divergence rates to some other descriptors of Lagrangian expansion are discussed in \S\ref{s_lyp_fun_stoch}.